bestit/flagception-sdk/docs/activator/cookie.md

 }
 ```

-As default, the cookie must called "flagception" but you can (and should!) set a custom cookie name as second argument.
+As default, the cookie must called "FeatureTox" but you can (and should!) set a custom cookie name as second argument.
 You can activate several features if you join the features names with a separator (third argument).

 Example: